floopfun25/pumpClone/docs/ENHANCED_TOKEN_CREATION.md

 ### Common Validation Errors

-1. **"Total supply must be between 1M and 100B tokens"**
+1. **"Total supply must be between 100K and 1B tokens"**
    - Adjust total supply to be within valid range

-2. **"Creator share cannot exceed 20% for fair launch"**
+2. **"Creator share cannot exceed 80%"**
-   - Reduce creator share percentage to 20% or less
+   - Reduce creator share percentage to 80% or less

+3. **"Warning: Creator shares above 20% may reduce community trust"**
+   - Consider reducing creator share to 20% or less for better community reception

-3. **"Market supply should be at least 80% of total supply"**
+4. **"Market supply should be at least 50% of total supply for high creator allocations"**
-   - Reduce creator share to maintain fair launch principles
+   - Ensure adequate market supply when using high creator percentages

-4. **"Lock percentage must be between 0% and 100%"**
+5. **"Lock percentage must be between 0% and 100%"**
    - Set valid lock percentage value

 ### Database Issues